james-jhnsn/MonolithMorph/README.md

 - Docker installed.
 - A text editor (I used VS Code, but any preferred IDE can be used).

-## Modules

-This project followed a modular structure, which consisted of the following modules:

-1. Setup:
-   - Installed and configured the AWS CLI.
-   - Installed AWS Copilot.
-   - Installed Docker.

-2. Containerize and deploy the monolith:
-   - Containerized the application using Docker.
-   - Used AWS Copilot to instantiate a managed cluster of EC2 compute instances.
-   - Deployed the monolithic Node.js application as a container running on the cluster.

-3. Break the monolith:
-   - Divided the Node.js application into several interconnected services.
-   - Pushed each service's image to an Amazon Elastic Container Registry (Amazon ECR) repository.

-4. Deploy microservices:
-   - Deployed the Node.js application as a set of interconnected services behind an Application Load Balancer (ALB).
-   - Implemented traffic shifting using the ALB to seamlessly transition from the monolith to the microservices.

 ## Technologies Used

 - **Amazon EC2**: Amazon Elastic Compute Cloud (EC2) provides resizable compute capacity in the cloud and is used to instantiate a managed cluster of EC2 compute instances.